WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 		}
 	}
 ```

+**Block styles** sets default values for all blocks of a specific type.

-Next we are styling the H2 heading block using the CSS variables for text color and line height,
+This example uses the CSS variables to add text color and line height to the H2 heading block,
-combining it with a custom font size.
+in combination with a custom font size.

-We are also updating the font size of the paragraph block.
-The font size used here is a default size already available as an option in the block editor.

-If we don't add a custom font size using theme support, the default CSS variables are created for us,
-ready to use.

-The font sizes are unit less, which is why we are using calc.

-Finally, we add a default background color to the group block.
-This is to illustrate that we can use either CSS variables or color codes.
+Block styles are separate from global styles.
+Add the code after the globals,

-Add this code below the global presets, but before the closing brace:
+but before the closing brace.

 ```
 	"core/heading/h2": {
 		"styles": {